cycloptux/GiselleBot-Documentation/docs/Contents/Privacy Policy for GiselleBot.md

 Our Services offer you the ability to register and login using your third-party social media account details (specifically, your Discord account).
-We don\'t specifically have an account management solution, nor will you ever have an \"account with us\".
+We don't specifically have an account management solution, nor will you ever have an "account with us".
 When a login procedure is needed to access our Services, you will be using your Discord account.

 When you do so, we will receive certain profile information about you